Dynorphin A

 Dynorphin A_{1–8} is a truncated form of dynorphin A with the amino acid sequence: Tyr-Gly-Gly-Phe-Leu-Arg-Arg-Ile (YGGFLRRI).
-Dynorphin A_{1–8} is an agonist at the mu-, kappa-, and delta-opioid receptors; it has the highest binding affinity for the kappa-opioid receptor.
+Dynorphin A_{1–8} is an agonist at the mu-, kappa-, and delta-opioid receptors; it has the highest binding affinity for the κ-opioid receptor (KOR).
 Structures of dynorphin A bound to the κ-opioid receptor have been reported.